 There is less flexibility in extended families because there are more adult decision makers and the family relies on interconnected family units.
-On the other hand, extended families can better provide social safety nets (financial support, care taking during a health crises, additional child rearing support etc.) than the nuclear family.
+On the other hand, extended families can better provide social safety nets (financial support, caretaking during a health crisis, additional child-rearing support etc.) than the nuclear family.
 To wit, the nuclear family is better at helping society adjust to economic shock while extended families are better at helping individual families cope with challenges of various types.
 In this way, what is good for the economy as a whole isn’t necessarily good for individual families (at least, not at the points of transition and challenge).

 “Institutionalized monogamy has not served women’s best interests.
 It privileges the interests of both men and capitalism, operating as it does through the mechanisms of exclusivity, possessiveness and jealousy, all filtered through rose-tinted lens of romance.” – Victoria Robinson